 Summer Is For Adventures

-A wonderful way to explore a new city or state is traveling to the region’s fun-filled festivals.
+Since COVID-19 is still a big concern, traveling across the country you currently live in is a great option for summer travel.
+And, a wonderful way to explore a place is by traveling to the region’s fun-filled family-friendly festivals.
 All over the United States, people gather during the summer months to experience and taste what their community has to offer.

 You may have grown up going to state fairs or attending music festivals in your adult years, but have you experienced a festival with your family and grandchildren?
-I definitely recommend going to one as a way to show your young ones (and yourself) a new place and culture.
-It will definitely be an adventure, my darlings.
+I definitely recommend going to one as a way to show your young ones (and yourself) a new place and experience.
+It will definitely be an adventure, my darling!

-Here are five family-friend festivals for you to attend during the summer:
+Here are five family-friendly festivals for you to attend during the summer:

 National Cherry Festival in Traverse City, MI